Emmely2008/reactjs-addressbook/README.md

 ## Features

-- Single page application in ReactJS version 16.7.0.
+- Single page application in ReactJS (version 16.7.0).
-- Responsive design with Bootstrap 4
+- Responsive design with Bootstrap 4.
-- Modern looking design with Bootstrap 4 •
+- Modern looking design with Bootstrap 4.
-- Application consists of two pages, one list page and one detailed page
+- Application consists of two pages, one list page and one detailed page.
-- Search and sort functionality.
-Search by city or name.
-Sort by name or city.
+- Search and sort functionality: Search by city or name and sort by name or city.

 ## Screenshots